blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 The next step is to implement this random token in each form field as a hidden input parameter and send it to a function which checks if the submitted token is equal to the one set after succesful validation.

-The following .xhtml snippet shows the code used to plase the antiCSRF token inside the page. when the page renders, the <cu:antiCSRF/> is created as an html input tag which carries the antiCSRF token that is constructed dynamically.
+The following .xhtml snippet shows the code used to place the antiCSRF token inside the page. when the page renders, the <cu:antiCSRF/> is created as an html input tag which carries the antiCSRF token that is constructed dynamically.
 While in the process of rendering the page, a new token is generated and then adds the new value into the session.
 When the User is pressing the commandButton